top of page

 • Inspector qualifications (e.g., AWS Q.C.-1, Deputy Inspector)

-In one notable phase of the build, the team faced a critical path moment: a large concrete shear wall pour scheduled just after a complex sequence of epoxy doweling and steel plate embed placements.
-Thanks to the inspection matrix and shared log, the team identified a conflict between the timing of the steel embed inspection and the pour window.
-With real-time visibility, the issue was flagged and resolved in coordination with the special inspector — avoiding a full-day delay and costly rework.
+In one notable phase of the build, the team faced a critical moment: a large concrete shear wall pour was scheduled right after a complex sequence of epoxy doweling and steel plate embed placements.
+Thanks to our inspection matrix and shared log, we identified a conflict between the timing for the steel embed inspection and the pour window.

 Detailed shear wall plan showing epoxy anchors, steel embeds, and wood diaphragm layout for seismic reinforcement.